Claudio Uberti: Maletinazo

-On August 4, 2007, Uberti and his secretary, Victoria Bereziuk, arrived in Buenos Aires on a private flight from Caracas transporting Argentinian and Venezuelan government officials who were in Argentina to sign a trade deal relating to the building of pipelines.
+On August 4, 2007, Uberti and his secretary, Victoria Bereziuk, arrived in Buenos Aires on a private flight from Caracas transporting Argentine and Venezuelan government officials who were in Argentina to sign a trade deal relating to the building of pipelines.
 Uberti had been instrumental in arranging the deal and was in charge of the flight.
 Among the passengers was Venezuelan-US businessman Guido Alejandro Antonini Wilson, who claimed to be part of Hugo Chávez's entourage, and whose suitcase, seized by police at the airport, turned out to contain US$790,550 in cash, which he had not declared.
 The discovery of the money in the suitcase caused an immediate scandal, and Uberti was promptly asked to resign from his position as head of OCCOVI.
 His superior, Minister of Planning Julio de Vido, explained that Uberti had been in charge of the plane and should not have allowed Wilson to fly on it.
 “The aircraft was joined by people who were not part of the initial delegation,” de Vido said.
 It was reported later in August that Uberti had left the country 27 times in 12 months, and had always used the military sector of the airport.

 Despite de Vido's demand that Uberti step down, it was apparently widely understood that de Vido “must have known about the illegal transfer” of funds, “since those familiar with the Kirchner regime say that nothing happens without De Vido’s approval.”
 One report suggested that there was “reason to believe that this has not been the first cash transfer and that we are talking about cash smuggling on a larger scale.”
 The report noted several apparent irregularities about the flight, which had been chartered by ENARSA, Argentina’s state oil and gas company.
 It had landed not at Ezeiza International Airport, where most international flights to Buenos Aires land, but at Aeroparque, and it had landed at 2:30 AM, when that airport is usually closed, requiring a special order to open the airport for the flight and to arrange for the presence of customs officials.
 Also, the first judge assigned to the case, Marta Novatti, resigned, protesting that she had been harassed by the Kirchnerista customs director, Ricardo Echegaray.